Cray-HPE/docs-csm/operations/iscsi_sbps/Managing_selective_node_personalization.md

 ## Procedures

 To avail selective worker node personalization, the procedure with `iscsi_worker` group creating differs based on the scenario when this is happening.

 ### CSM install

-`iscsi_worker` HSM group needs to be created just before the `configure administrative access` [configure administrative access](../install/configure_administrative_access.md).
+The `iscsi_worker` HSM group needs to be created just before the `configure administrative access` [configure administrative access](../install/configure_administrative_access.md).
 This will take into effect when SAT bootprep creates the CFS configurations and run NCN personalization.

 If creating `iscsi_worker` group is skipped and if admin wants to create post CSM install, then it requires additional things to be taken care like updating DNS SRV and A records manually.

 ### CSM Upgrade from 1.6 to 1.7

-`iscsi_worker` HSM group needs to be created just before the `Management node rollout` mentioned in [upgrade CSM and additional products with IUF](../iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md)
+The `iscsi_worker` HSM group needs to be created just before the `Management node rollout` mentioned in [upgrade CSM and additional products with IUF](../iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md)

 In this case, the DNS information will have been added for all of the worker nodes back when the system was running CSM 1.6.
 So if selective worker node personalization feature is to be used, DNS SRV and A records have to be updated manually.